jostarlink/slackbot-api-docs/README.md

   message.reply('Hello human!');
 });
 ```
- *You should use [Node ^6.0.0](https://nodejs.org/dist/v6.0.0/node-v6.0.0.pkg) to run the program above, you can get the latest version [here](https://nodejs.org/en/download/current/).*
+ *You should either compile the program using [`babel`](http://babeljs.io/) or use [`babel-node`](http://babeljs.io/docs/usage/cli/#babel-node) for running the programs in this tutorial.

  Alright, now run the program and send "Hello" to your bot!
-This is the Hello World of the bot world!
+This is the Hello World in the bot world.

  ![Hello Bot!](Screen Shot 2016-05-07 at 12.42.28.png)